Per Vilhelm Brüel

 Per Vilhelm Brüel (6 March 1915 – 2 April 2015) was a Danish physicist and engineer who pioneered and made fundamental contributions to the development of the physics of sound and vibration.
 He also formed and founded the world's largest manufacturer and supplier of sound and vibration measurement equipment, systems and solutions, Brüel & Kjær.
-Brüel was a close friend of Niels Bohr, and despite danger Brüel traveled from Sweden to Denmark during the German occupation with important documents of Bohr's work.
+Brüel was a close friend of Niels Bohr, and despite danger Brüel travelled from Sweden to Denmark during the German occupation with important documents of Bohr's work.

 Brüel was fluent in Danish, German, English, Swedish, and spoke French and Italian.

 Brüel was a descendant of the Brüel branch of the German noble family, the von Brühl family.

 Early years

 Brüel was born in Copenhagen as the eldest son to his family.
 Brüel's father was a forester, a tradition that he intended his son to continue.
 However, Brüel did not like the idea of becoming a forester, causing a family scandal.

 The family lived in the South of Jutland, away from schools and towns.
 When Brüel got older, he was sent away for "blacksmith" education, which then denoted a practical education in engineering.
 But he decided to attend university and reallocated to the technical university in Copenhagen.
 There Brüel pursued aerodynamics, electronics, and acoustics.